eslint/eslint/docs/src/user-guide/command-line-interface.md

 Changes the folder where plugins are resolved from.

 * **Argument Type**: String.
-Path to file.
+Path to directory.
 * **Multiple Arguments**: No
-* **Default Value**: By default, plugins are resolved from the current working directory.
+* **Default Value**: By default, plugins are resolved from the directory in which your configuration file is found.

 This option should be used when plugins were installed by someone other than the end user.
 It should be set to the project directory of the project that has a dependency on the necessary plugins.
-If you use npm to install plugins, the path ends with `/node_modules/`.

 For example: